 The long-term goal of Community Schools is to ensure that every student graduates college-, career-, and community-ready - and that communities are healthy, safe, hopeful, and supportive.

 In each Community School, a Community School Coordinator supports strategic partnerships and programs that promote wellness, stability, and learning opportunities for students, families, and neighbors.

 There are currently 17 City-designated Community Schools, serving nearly 10,000 students.
 Community Schools are supported by the Philadelphia Beverage Tax.

-Philadelphia Community Schools focus on the following core components of work:
+Philadelphia Community Schools focus on:

-Examples: School events, resource fairs, and attendance supports
+- School climate: School events, resource fairs, and attendance supports

-Examples: Water and hydration campaigns, farmer’s markets and food backpack programs, and health resource fairs
+- Integrated health and social services: Water and hydration campaigns, farmer’s markets and food backpack programs, and health resource fairs

-Examples: Quality out-of-school time programs, youth summer employment, and career exploration
+- Expanded learning time and opportunities: Quality out-of-school time programs, youth summer employment, and career exploration